Internet Accuracy ProjectInternet Accuracy Project

 To see all available titles by other authors, drop by our index of free books alphabetized by author or arranged alphabetically by title.

-Potential uses for the free books, stories and poetry we offer
+Potential uses for the free books, stories and prose we offer

-· Bibliophiles expanding their collection of public domain ebooks at no cost.
+* Bibliophiles expanding their collection of public domain ebooks at no cost.

-· Teachers trying to locate a free online copy of a poem or story for use in the classroom.
+* Teachers trying to locate a free online copy of a short story or poem for use in the classroom.

-NOTE: These classic literary works are presented as they originally appeared in print.
-As such, they sometimes contain typographical errors, and often utilize unconventional, older, obsolete or intentionally incorrect spelling and/or punctuation conventions.
+NOTE: We try to present these classic literary works as they originally appeared in print.
+As such, they sometimes contain adult themes, offensive language, typographical errors, and often utilize unconventional, older, obsolete or intentionally incorrect spelling and/or punctuation conventions.

 "The Pathos of Applause" by James Whitcomb Riley